-- A new medical or mental health issues A doctor's statement on official letterhead is required as documentation. - A death in the immediate family -father, mother, sibling, husband, or child.
-Documentation required a death certificate or obituary notice stating your name.
+- A new medical or mental health issue A doctor's statement on official letterhead is required as documentation. - A death in the immediate family -father mother sibling husband or child Documentation required would be a death certificate or obituary notice stating your name. - Military call for active duty Copy of official military orders is required for documentation.

-- Military call for active duty Copy of official military orders is required for documentation. - Family/ relationship issues (i.e., abusive relationship) legal documentation required. - Natural disaster: Flood, fire, or tornado insurance verification required for documentation. - Loss of job, if previously held a job Unemployment verification, W-2 Termination Letter from employer for documentation.

-A review of the student's overall GPA will be used to determine whether it is feasible for the student to make SAP during the semester the appeal is being sought
+- Family/ relationship issues (i.e., Abusive relationship) legal documentation required. - Natural Disaster: Flood, Fire, or Tornado insurance verification required for documentation. - Loss of Job, if previously held a job Unemployment verification, W-2 Termination letter from employer for documentation. - Review of student's overall GPA to determine whether it is feasible for the student to make SAP during the semester the appeal is being sought. - Other Extenuating or unusual circumstances that prevented the student from succeeding academically.
+(Documentation required) i.e., Covid, adjusting after Covid, Flu, pandemic, study skills, etc.